 Great web designers in Birmingham have the talent and the ability to take your ideas, including the visual side of things and turn them into real-world designs that result in your own bespoke website.
 Everything comprising the website’s look, feel and content will be down to them.
 Just as an architect or designer would create a plan of a new house for you, having listened carefully to your ideas, dreams and thoughts, so a web designer does the same thing.
 A good web designer will take the time to fully understand what you want before they begin interpreting and developing your website.
 It’s all about listening intently, getting a detailed idea of how you want the site to look and then building into this all that is necessary to create a great user experience for your site visitors.
 Very often underrated, the skill comes in taking a brief and then turning it into an attractive design with an interface which attracts the user and encourages them to visit time and time again.
 Only when a full design strategy is applied from day one can a web designer carry out their job effectively.

-An easy way to understand exactly what a web designer does (or the web design services that they offer) is to understand that they take your brief, either written or verbal, and transform this into a design that will be used throughout the whole of the website.
+An easy way to understand exactly what a web designer/web design company does (or the web design services that they offer) is to understand that they take your brief, either written or verbal, and transform this into a design that will be used throughout the whole of your website.
 Here are just a few of the skills that they may need to bring into play:

 Use of specialised software such as Adobe Photoshop or Illustrator to create the layout and the design.